dna-seq/just_cancer/README.md

 ## Manual installation

 Create a folder with the name "just_cancer" in "postaggregators" folder of Oakvar and put inside all the files from this git repository.

+You can join our [discord](https://discord.gg/5WU6aSANXy) if you want to discuss the project or if you encountered any issue.